Thursday, 31 July 2025

 Jorge Mester

 I knew nothing about Wallingford Riegger (1885-1961) before starting this project.
-I knew the name - who could forget such a distinctive appellation - but otherwise I was vaguely aware he was an American modernist but I couldn't have placed him historically.
+I knew the name - who could forget such a distinctive appellation - but otherwise I was only vaguely aware he was an American modernist but I couldn't have placed him historically.
 So I was quite surprised to see that he was born as early as 1885.
 He was well trained and spend much of his life teaching music in New York State.

 This work dates from 1927.
 It was quite hard to place stylistically - there were some elements of Schoenberg type atonalism but also some interesting experiments in sonority.
 With 10 instrumental lines to play with there were a lot of opportunities for quite complex textures and antiphonal effects.
 The problem with writing for 10 violins of course is that there is no bass register to balance the high notes - the 8th violin is asked to tune the G string down to E but that doesn't really make up for a lack of bass notes.
 Indeed at times the ever higher texture got really hard to listen to and indeed quite painful though the actually harmonic language was not that difficult to follow.